furious-pineapple/some-random-project/README.md

 #### MVP

+Still needs to be done

+- [] Find logo image for app
+- [] Add pagination or infinite scrolling option
+- [] When a user selects a recipe, show a more details view of their selection (what do we want to show)
+- [] Architect how backend will be organized?
+(User verification, move api request to backend, server hosting or lambda, etc)
+- [] Fix type definition for app
+- [] Update :filteredRecipes to avoid a loop within a loop.
+- [] Lazy load images
+- [] Add form/field validations where it fits

 - [x] Create site that searches for recipes based on the users search criteria
 - [x] Get API key
 - [x] Create search bar component